 At Your Station - Make sure that your own station and consumer equipment are clean.
 This cuts the size of the problem in half!
 Once this is done, you won't need to diagnose or troubleshoot your station later.
 Also, any cures successful at your house may work at your neighbor's as well.
-If you do have problems in your own house, refer first to the Transmitter section of this chapter, or continue through the troubleshooting steps and specific cures and take care of your own problem first problem is solved, then start adding lines and equipment back one at a time, fixing the problems as you go along.
-If you are lucky, you will solve all of the problems in one pass.
-If not, at least you can point to one piece of equipment as the source of the problem.
+If you do have problems in your own house, refer first to the Transmitter section of this chapter, or continue through the troubleshooting steps and specific cures and take care of your own problem first.